UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 - **Jira Board**

-  The Jira board should have the five columns and status names listed below:
+  For this workbook, your Jira board should have the five columns and status names listed below.
+The default Kanban board is a good place to start.
+You do not have to use Kanban though.

   1. Backlog
   2. Selected for Development